Streams

 Execute PHP Code

-Executes PHP code specified in the page field, e.g:
+Executes PHP code specified in the page field, for example:

 echo '<h1>Hello, world!</h1>';